Resident Education Academy

 Discussion Group Leader

 Pharmacy courses include opportunities for small group case discussions.
+Serving as a discussion group leader, or DGL, involves facilitating the discussion of a case and helping students learn the clinical problem-solving process.
+Residents also are responsible for assessing student presentations and grading quizzes and exams.
 PGY2 pharmacy residents may be assigned to serve as a discussion group leader independently.
 PGY1 pharmacy residents may serve as co-leaders with a full-time faculty member.
-This involves facilitating the discussion of a case and helping students learn the clinical problem-solving process.
-Residents also are responsible for assessing student presentations and grading quizzes and exams.
+Facilitating case discussions can be a valuable skill in both the didactic and experiential teaching environment.

 Preceptor for Introductory or Advanced Pharmacy Practice Experiences

-Additional informal and formal lecture opportunities may be identified for PGY2 pharmacy residents.
-These often occur in required therapeutics courses, the integrated pharmacotherapy sequence, or in selected elective courses.
-This provides the resident with an opportunity to develop lecture materials, including a lecture script, learning outcomes and objectives, study guides, cases, quizzes and exams.
+Additional informal and formal teaching opportunities may be identified for PGY2 pharmacy residents.
+These often occur in required courses, in the integrated pharmacotherapy sequence, or in a variety of elective courses.
+The resident is provided an opportunity to develop teaching materials, including a lecture script, learning outcomes and objectives, study guides, cases, quizzes and exams.